 Additionally, if you have a sturdy kitchen table, you can lay under it and prop your legs on a chair, hanging off of the edge in a half-crimp or full-crimp position.
 There are numerous videos of climbers attempting to climb their chairs, tables, and kitchen counters, all for some essential finger training and suspended fun.
 It’s time to get creative with your finger training!

 If you are feeling like taking things to the next level, why not consider setting up your own home climbing wall?

 There is one big distinction to make between the two types of climbing specific workouts that you can do at home: bodyweight training and weight training.

 While training strength at home is quite straightforward, training endurance can be a bit more complicated.
-It’s difficult to target the specific muscle group, namely forearm, that climbing requires.
-However, training general cardio endurance and lung capacity can be helpful for climbing training, and there are a number of exercises that you can complete at home to do so.
+It’s difficult to target the specific muscle group, such as your forearms, that climbing requires.
+However, training general cardio endurance and lung capacity can be helpful for preparing for those long and pumpy sports routes, and there are numerous exercises that you can complete at home to do so.

-To maintain general fitness, traditional cardio workouts, such as long slow jogs, interval sprints and biking are certainly suitable to regulate your heart rate and also improve your stamina.
-However, you can also do climbing specific HIIT (High Intensity Interval Training) workouts.
-Get your heart-rate up doing burpees and mountain climbers while also targeting arm and core strength.
+To maintain general fitness, traditional cardio workouts, such as long slow jogging, interval sprints and biking are certainly suitable to regulate your heart rate and also improve your stamina.
+You can also do some simple climbing-specific HIIT (High-Intensity Interval Training) home workouts.
+Get your heart rate up by doing sets of burpees and mountain climbers while also targeting arm and core strength.

 When doing burpees, start by doing a pushup, then jump your feet forward and jump into the air with your hands up.
 Lower and repeat for a high-intensity exercise.
 Mountain climbers are performed at the top of a pushup position, driving alternating knees towards your chest.